 The VYT competition is open to currently enrolled higher degree by research students.

-- Use the official VYT PowerPoint template, and read the 2020 VYT Competition Kit Entrant pack, available from ROC-Excellence@curtin.edu.au
+- Use the official VYT PowerPoint template, and read the 2021 VYT Competition Kit Entrant pack.
+To obtain these, please email ROC-Excellence@curtin.edu.au

-- Visit the official Visualise Your Thesis website at Melbourne University, and Resources which includes important information to help you prepare your presentation*
+- Visit the official Melbourne University Visualise Your Thesis and Resources* which include important information to help you prepare your presentation

-- Submit your presentation by the closing date of 13 March to ROC-Excellence@curtin.edu.au (if the file size is too large to attach to an email, use a file sharing service such as CloudStor or DropBox).
+- Submit your entry by the closing date of 3 May 2021 to ROC-Excellence@curtin.edu.au (if the file size is too large to attach to an email, use a file sharing service such as CloudStor or DropBox).
 To enter, please submit your

 *VYT Resources include: